 - 85% of rapists motivated by displaced anger are from fatherless homes

 Beyond the statistics, what Boys to Men so valiantly succeeds at is shepherding these young men at critical moments in their lives.
-Mentors reach out and tell the boys that they are worthy and that everything will be ok, which is so deeply appreciated by these boys and exactly what they need to hear.
+Mentors reach out and tell the boys that they are worthy and that everything will be okay, which is so deeply appreciated by these boys and exactly what they need to hear.
 Many times, these messages from older male role models come at a turning point in the teen’s life, and work to change the course the teen has been unsuccessfully traversing.
 The grown men share with the younger ones their own experiences and life lessons, and then trust the boys to make their own decisions.
 Once the boys are truly heard, their self-esteem rises, and they become empowered to change.

 Craig McClain, Co-Founder of Boys to Men, reiterates, “These guys don’t have a role model or sounding board to teach them what it is to be a man.
 There is nobody to show them how to meet societal expectations.
 Not having a father, really wounds teenage boys.
 They hold onto so much pain.
-They need a man to tell them that they’re ok.”
+They need a man to tell them that they’re okay.”

 Many of the mentors understand this wounding because they’ve lived through it themselves.
 The boys mirror back to the mentors a younger version of themselves.
 Working with the teens take the men back to their own battlegrounds and address deep personal wounds, often for the first time.
 Helping these boys heals themselves.